Laid-off Disneyland workers rally in Anaheim, pushing for reopening

 But the governor has not offered a timeline for the reopening of California’s amusement parks.

-Orange County continues to report about 4.6 new COVID-19 cases per day, which puts the region in the second-most restrictive level in the state’s four-tier system.
+Orange County continues to report an average of about 4.6 new COVID-19 cases per 100,000 people per day, which puts the region in the second-most restrictive level in the state’s four-tier system.
 The county has confirmed 1,401 coronavirus deaths, including 10 on Friday.

-Note: Correction: A previous version of this story provided an incomplete statistic.
-This post has been updated.